 The procedure appears complicated.
 But it is pretty simple these days.
-You may automatically compress photographs by up to 80% without sacrificing image quality.
-You can do this by using one of the various image optimization plugins and tools available.
+For example, you may automatically compress photographs by up to 80% without sacrificing image quality.
+You can do this by using various image optimization plugins and tools available.

 How does it work?

 In layman’s terms, picture optimization uses compression technology.
 Such as “Lossy” and “Lossless” to assist in reducing file size without sacrificing quality.